 Ensuring that our people and facilities are safe

-Continuously improving our methods, tools, skills, communication and teamwork is a priority.
+Continuously improving our methods and tools is a priority.

 Analyse any risk related to our operations in order to identify potential hazards.